 On behalf of members invested in the Accumulation account and Transition to Retirement Income account, QSuper puts aside money which is an estimation of the capital gains tax required to be paid upon the sale of assets.
 It’s called tax provisioning.
 This is because as a complying superannuation fund we have to pay tax on investment earnings within an Accumulation phase (which also includes the Transition to Retirement Income).
 Typically, QSuper taxation provisions for around 10% tax overall, before declaring daily unit prices.

-This means, when a member transfers money from their Accumulation account into an Income account, their investment assets are being transferred into a tax-free environment.
+All investment earnings, whether income or capital gains, are exempt from paying tax in the pension phase.
+This means when a member transfers money from their QSuper Accumulation/Transition to Retirement Income account into a standard QSuper Income account, their investment assets are being transferred into a tax-free environment.
 As a result, no capital gains tax is paid when these investment assets are sold.

 The investment options you’re invested in affect the amount of bonus you may receive as some assets attract a higher bonus than others.
-Any money in the Cash and Diversified Bonds investment options don’t qualify for the transfer bonus.
-Also, any money invested in QSuper Self Invest doesn’t attract a bonus either because you’re already benefiting from the ability to move your assets across to an Income account without having to pay capital gains tax.
+Any money in the Cash and Diversified Bonds investment options will not qualify for the transfer bonus.
+Money invested in QSuper Self Invest also does not qualify for the Transfer Bonus because you’re already benefiting from the ability to move your assets across to a standard QSuper Income account without having to pay capital gains tax.